AstarNetwork/astar-docs/docs/nodes/archive-node/index.md

 </Tabs>

 ### Ports
-The Astar node runs in parachain configuration, meaning they will listen at different ports by default for both the parachain and the embeeded relay chain.
+The Astar node runs in parachain configuration, meaning they will listen at different ports by default for both the parachain and the embedded relay chain.

 |Description| Parachain Port | Relaychain Port | Custom Port Flag |
 |---|---|---|---|